-- making a major investment - changing the care you receive or deciding where you should live.
+- how they are spending your money - changing the care you receive or deciding where you should live.

 A deputy must be trustworthy and have the necessary skills to carry out their duties.
 It is usually a family member or friend, if they are willing to take on the role.
 The Court can appoint an independent professional deputy such as a solicitor or an officer from the social services department if this is in your best interests.

-They must keep copies of documents about decisions they make:
+A deputy must keep copies of documents about decisions they make, including: